 It’s been a counter-service go-to for more than two decades, thanks to right-priced delights like over-stuffed burritos, cheesy and fried flautas, perfectly chewy papusas, and chicken that is tender and juicy, no matter how it’s served.

 44 Broadway, East Somerville, 617-625-3830, Facebook.

 Taqueria El Amigo

 This tiny spot is way off the beaten path, even for Waltham.
 But fruity al pastor pork tacos with arbol chili salsa—four come per order!—are worth the trek.
 There’s a surprisingly deeply-flavored cheese quesadilla, less-seen proteins like rich beef cheek, and chunky, fresh guacamole, too.
-Road trip incentive: This hidden gem now accepts plastic payment.
+Road trip incentive: This (previously cash-only) hidden gem now accepts plastic payment.

 196 Willow St., Waltham, 781-642-7410.